cesar-gz/Project-0/README.md

 1)type "git pull" in the terminal, when you are in the C:\ ... \Project-0 directory

 ### How to get the website to run:
-I think you have to download node and react onto your computer

-You can check if you have node by typing "node -v", you can check if you have react by typing "npm -v"

-1)change your directory in the terminal to C:\ ... \Project-0\backend

-2)start the backend (node.js and express) by typing "nodemon server" into the terminal

-3)you can type "localhost:5000/api/v1/restaurants" into your browser to see the data in our database, or login to our MongoDB page to look at it (username:cesarg7@csu.fullerton.edu password:Zammy7230!)
+you can login to our MongoDB page to look at our backend

-If local host webpage looks like a giant paragraph that makes no sense, then you might need to download a json viewer extension for whatever browser you are using.
-I use google chrome and I had to download JSONVue extension
+username:cesarg7@csu.fullerton.edu
+password:Zammy7230!

-4)open another terminal, change your directory in the terminal to C:\ ... \Project-0\frontend
+open a terminal, change your directory in the terminal to C:\ ... \Project-0\frontend

 5)start the frontend (React) type "npm start" into the terminal, The react app will pop up a tab for you in the browser that is our website